blankaex/blog/_posts/2020-03-10-switching-to-linux.md

 Arch doesn't come with very many things.
 After a complete install, you won't have a file manager, a web browser, an image viewer, a video player, a word processor or anything you might consider "essential".
 Heck, you won't even have a graphical environment.
 All you get is a command line.
 This is a _good_ thing, because you can install exactly what you want and nothing more.
 Unfortunately, this doesn't apply to new Linux users because you _won't know_ what you want.

-Of course, you _could_ use Arch and try all the different Linux offerings, but let's face it, no one has the time or patience for that.
+Of course, you _could_ use Arch and try all the different Linux offerings one by one, but let's face it, no one has the time or patience for that.
 More likely than not, you'll have no idea where to start because there are so many options, and you'll just be miserable and get traumatised and leave Linux.
 It's the problem of choice all over again.
 I think it's much more beneficial to start off with what Fedora gives you, so you can learn what you do and don't like, and then adjust as necessary.
 The key here is to be open to change.

 {% capture images %}
     {{ site.url }}/assets/res/2020-03-10-switching-to-linux/1408602060602.jpg